Black Sabbath (album): Release and reception

-Black Sabbath was recorded for Fontana Records, but prior to release the record company elected to switch the band to another of their labels, Vertigo Records, which housed the company's more progressive acts.
-Released on Friday the 13th February 1970 by Vertigo Records, Black Sabbath reached number eight on the UK Albums Charts.
+Black Sabbath was recorded for Fontana Records, but the record company elected to switch the band to another of their labels, Vertigo Records, which housed the company's more progressive acts.
+"I got a call from a guy, Olav Wyper, at a newly set-up label, Vertigo," recalled Sabbath manager Jim Simpson.
+"Olav had been at CBS when I took the album there, and said he'd now like to do a deal.
+This was only because, for Vertigo's second tranche of new releases, someone had failed to deliver masters for [the release with catalogue number] V06.
+So they signed Black Sabbath as a makeweight, because we had finished masters, which could be delivered in a hurry."

+Released on Friday the 13th February 1970, Black Sabbath reached number eight on the UK Albums Charts.
 Following its United States release in June 1970 by Warner Bros.
-Records, the album reached number 23 on the Billboard 200, where it remained for more than a year and sold one million copies.
+Records, the album reached number 23 on the Billboard Top LPs chart, where it remained for more than a year and sold one million copies.

 Black Sabbath received generally negative reviews from contemporary critics.
 Rolling Stone's Lester Bangs described the band as, "just like Cream!
 But worse", and he dismissed the album as "a shuck – despite the murky songtitles and some inane lyrics that sound like Vanilla Fudge paying doggerel tribute to Aleister Crowley, the album has nothing to do with spiritualism, the occult, or anything much except stiff recitations of Cream clichés".
 Robert Christgau, writing for The Village Voice, panned the album as "bullshit necromancy".
 He later described it as a reflection of "the worst of the counterculture", including "drug-impaired reaction time" and "long solos".
+In Mick Wall's book Black Sabbath: Symptom of the Universe, Butler reflects, "The London press absolutely hated us when we made it 'cos they'd never written an article about us, they didn't know of us.
+When our first album, the first week, went straight into the charts, the London press went, like, what the hell's going on here?
+And they've hated us ever since."